simonthor/simonthor/README.md

 Hi!

 I'm a student and part-time researcher at the KTH Royal Institute of Technology.
-I mainly conduct research on space physics.
+I conduct research on space physics and is interested in particle physics and data science.

 ## Projects
 Projects I'm currently working actively on: